JosephPB/n3jet/README.md

 Neural Network NJet (n3jet) is a package to enable training and inference of neural networks using the NJet numerical matrix element calculation package.
-The package presented here accompanies the paper [to add].
+The package presented here accompanies the paper [arXiv:2002.07516](https://arxiv.org/abs/2002.07516).

 Specifically, we aim to use neural networks as a multi-dimensional interpolation function for complex, high-multiplicity QCD processes at